 How Are Matchups Decided in the Final Four?

 The winner from the top-ranked number one seed's region will play against the winner from the fourth-ranked number one seed's region, and the winner from the second-ranked number one seed's region will play against the winner from the third-ranked number one seed's region.

 Number 1 Seeds in the Final Four

-Theoretically, each number one seed should make it out of their region to the final four, however this has only happened once since the NCAA adopted the 64-team format in 1985.
-Memphis, Kansas, North Carolina and UCLA all made it the semifinals in 2008 after earning the distinction of being a 1 seed going into the tournament.
+Each number 1 seed should theoretically make it out of their region to the Final Four, but this has only happened once since the NCAA adopted the 64-team format in 1985.
+Memphis, Kansas, North Carolina and UCLA all made it to the semifinals in 2008 after earning the distinction of being a 1 seed going into the tournament.

-The lowest seed in the tournament to make it to the final four is 11, with four teams accomplishing the feat, LSU in 1986, George Mason in 2006, VCU in 2011, and Loyola Chicago in 2018, and UCLA in 2021.
+The lowest seed in the tournament to make it to the Final Four is an 11 seed, with five teams accomplishing the feat.
+These teams were LSU in 1986, George Mason in 2006, VCU in 2011, Loyola Chicago in 2018, and UCLA in 2021.
 However, none of these teams went on to win the championship.